ykchavan/RedHatSummit2019/README.md

 * Use "sudo -i" to become root.

-* Get the GUID of the image
+* We need location of the qcow2 file created to boot from it.
+To get that, we need to get the image-GUID of newly created image using command
 ~~~
 [root@bastion-LAB-GUID ~]# composer-cli compose list
 99ed96cd-b783-4cad-838f-c8173e038431 FINISHED summit2019 0.0.2 qcow2
 ~~~
+In our case, it is 99ed96cd-b783-4cad-838f-c8173e038431.
+Yours will be different.

 * Test the image with virt-install.
 It will start virt-viewer where you can see your vm booting up
 ~~~
-[root@bastion-LAB-GUID ~]# virt-install --name RHEL8Lab1 --memory 2048 --vcpus 2 --os-variant rhel8.0 --import --disk /var/lib/lorax/composer/results/<GUID number for that image>/disk.qcow2
+[root@bastion-LAB-GUID ~]# virt-install --name RHEL8Lab1 --memory 2048 --vcpus 2 --os-variant rhel8.0 --import --disk /var/lib/lorax/composer/results/<image-GUID>/disk.qcow2
 ~~~

 <h3>Congratulations!
 You built your first image.</h3>

 Try to log in as "myuser" with password "mypassword".
-Sadly in a freshly built image this will not work.
-For security reasons root account is disabled and we have no other account we can use.
-So let us go ahead and fix that!
+Try to login as root.
+We are done with Lab 1 here.
+We will *wait* for instructor to start Lab 2.

 <br>
 <hr>